vhpremkumar/Dynamic-Routing/README.md

 # Dynamic-Routing
-Dynamic routing of 7 node random topology  using wormhole switching
+Dynamic routing of 7 node random topology  using wormhole switching in OMNeT++